 - The right to privacy, personal property, and living facilities

-Speak With a Caring Scottsdale Nursing Home Abuse Attorney Today
+Speak With a Scottsdale Nursing Home Abuse Lawyer Today

-Our Scottsdale nursing home abuse attorney helps seniors assert their rights.
-When neglect or abuse occurs, we bring personal injury and breach of contract complaints against nursing homes who failed their duty of care.
-Our firm demands payment for medical bills, pain and suffering, and any financial harm.
+Our Scottsdale elder abuse attorney helps seniors assert their rights.
+When neglect or abuse occurs, our firm brings the appropriate claims against the nursing homes that failed their duty of care.
+Our firm demands payment for medical bills, pain and suffering, and any other harms.
 To schedule a free consultation please call 480-802-8232.